Norway attacks: Breivik taken back to shooting island

 Mr Breivik's attacks on 22 July also killed eight people in an Oslo bombing.

-The 32-year-old far-right extremist admits the killings but denies any criminal guilt.'New details'
+The 32-year-old far-right extremist admits the killings but denies any criminal guilt.

 Norwegian prosecutor Paal-Fredrik Hjort Kraby said Mr Breivik described the killings in detail during his eight hours on the island with police.